dmauser/azure-virtualwan/inter-region-azfw/README.md

 ## Intro

-The goal of this lab is to demonstrate and validate Azure Virtual WAN using Isolated VNETs by leveraging a similar scenario to the one published by the vWAN official document [Scenario: Route traffic through an NVA](https://docs.microsoft.com/en-us/azure/virtual-wan/scenario-route-through-nva).
+The goal of this lab is to demonstrate and validate the Azure Virtual WAN scenario to route traffic through an NVA (in this case, we will use an Azure Firewall instead of NVA), the same published by the vWAN official document [Scenario: Route traffic through an NVA](https://docs.microsoft.com/en-us/azure/virtual-wan/scenario-route-through-nva).

 ### Lab diagram